Pharmaceutical Product Development Program

 PPD 481.
 Drug Design I. 3 Credits.

 The first course in a three-semester sequence provides an overview of the pharmaceutical industry and the drug development process, followed by an in-depth study of the clinical trials portion of the process.
 Statistical design used in trials for demonstrating drug safety and efficacy are discussed.
-The role if IBBs, informed consent, and other medical legal issues are explored.
+The role of IRBs, informed consent, and other medical legal issues are explored.

-Pre / Co requisites: PPD 481 requires CO REQ STA 311 or permission of instructor.
+Pre / Co requisites: PPD 481 requires a corequisite of STA 311 or permission of instructor.

 Typically offered in Spring.